While working as a MEMS engineer, I occasionally saw peculiar features

 In this case, the substrate, the membrane, wasn't strong enough to

-remain planar.
-The features therefore seem to be caused by the out-of-plane component of the surface tension of drying droplets.
-Attempts to reproduce the phenomenon in the lab were only partly successful; experiments with drying fluids led to features, but never those as varied as the examples shown above.
-We still don’t fully understand the details of the mechanism.
+micrographs) seem to be caused by the out-of-plane component of the surface tension of drying droplets.
+Our attempts to reproduce the phenomenon in the lab were only partly successful; experiments with drying fluids led to features, but never those as varied as the examples shown above.
+We therefore still don’t fully understand the details of the mechanism.
 Fortunately, the features do not affect the operation of the

 films.
 If necessary, they could be eliminated by engineering